 The Nitty Gritty Dirt Band was founded in 1969 in Long Beach, Calif. by Jeff Hanna and Bruce Kunkel.
 Long Beach wasn’t exactly a hot bed of country culture, but the West was seeing an influx of country and roots music by way of bands such as The Byrds and The Flying Burrito Brothers.

 In 1970, the band recorded the Jerry Jeff Walker-penned “Mr. Bojangles.”
 The stripped-down story song was a departure from the heavily-produced music that ruled Music City in the late 1960s.
-The boys planned to continue in that vain.
+The boys planned to continue in that vein.

 They began to realize that the originators of country music were fading from the spotlight.
 With the help of banjo pioneer Earl Scruggs, the men assembled a dream team of Nashville legends.
 Along with Scruggs, the band collaborated with Roy Acuff, Doc Watson, Merle Travis, Mother Maybelle Carter and several others.